Alouette (song): History

 "Alouette" has become a symbol of French Canada for the world, an unofficial national song.
+The Royal Canadian Air Force's 425 Tactical Fighter Squadron is nicknamed the "Alouette" squadron, and its motto is "Je te plumerai."
+Additionally, the Canadian Football League's team in Montreal, the Alouettes was specifically named in honour of the song.

-Today, the song is used to teach French- and English-speaking children in Canada, and others learning French around the world, the names of body parts.
+Today, the song is used to teach French and English-speaking children in Canada, and others learning French around the world, the names of body parts.
 Singers will point to or touch the part of their body that corresponds to the word being sung in the song.